$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 | Healthcare AI | ~$10B | 80 |

-Here's how open roles break down by funding band:
+Open roles by funding band:

 | Funding Band | Avg.
 Open Roles |